 - Summer Camp Island: After Oscar's underwear shows in front of everyone, Hedgehog gives him a chocolate bar as comfort.

 - Steven Universe: After getting into a fight with Sapphire, Ruby drowns her sorrows in pepperoni pizza that Greg orders for her in "The Question".

-- DuckTales (2017): In "The Shadow War Part I: The Night of De Spell!", bitter and depressed over the fight with his family last episode, Scrooge drowns his sorrows in pizza and soda.
+- DuckTales (2017): In "The Shadow War Part I: The Night of De Spell!", bitter and depressed over the fight with his family last episode, Scrooge drowns his sorrows in pizza.
+Lots of pizza.

 - Here's a full list, by country.